nguyentumine/AIO-Boot/AIO/Tools/wimlib64/README.txt

 Windows, although some features differ between the platforms.

 Run `wimlib-imagex' with no arguments to see an overview of the available commands and their syntax.
+Note that the commands have both long and short forms, e.g. `wimlib-imagex apply' is equivalent to `wimapply'.
+For additional
-For additional documentation:
+documentation:

   * If you have installed wimlib-imagex on a UNIX-like system, you will find further documentation in the man pages; run `man wimlib-imagex' to get started.

-  * If you have downloaded the Windows binary distribution, you will find the documentation for wimlib-imagex in PDF format in the "doc" directory, ready for viewing with any PDF viewer.
-Please note that although the PDF files are converted from UNIX-style "man pages", they do document Windows-specific behavior when appropriate.
+  * If you have downloaded the Windows binary distribution, you will find the documentation for wimlib-imagex in PDF format in the "doc" directory.
+Note that although the documentation is written in the style of UNIX manual pages, it does document Windows-specific behavior when relevant.

                                   COMPRESSION